 I hope it all turns out.
 It's in the interests of both states and individuals that evil suffers evil and good fares well.

+CHORUS

+[Strophe A]

-CHORUS You, my hometown Ilium, no longer can you be called unravished, unspoiled.
-Such a fog of Greeks enveloped you with honed swords, so many swords!
-[Strophe A] [Scene 8] Your towers crownless, shaved bare, Bruised with black ash and smoke.
-Wounded Ilium, torn from your shores; I can no longer call you home.
-(910) My ruin struck after midnight.
+You, my hometown Ilium, no longer can you be called unravished, unspoiled.
+Such a fog of Greeks enveloped you

+(910)

+with honed swords, so many swords!

+Your towers are crownless, shaved bare,

+Bruised with black ash and smoke.

+Wounded Ilium, torn from your shores;

+I can no longer call you home.

+[Antistrophe A]

+My ruin struck after midnight.

 Our bellies were full of rich foods.

-Mists of sleep soothing our eyes when we had sacrificed and danced.
-[Antistrophe A] In our bed, my husband slept soundly- his spear at last retired to its peg- unaware of ships at our shores the Greeks disgorging on Ilium Troy.
-(920) I was braiding my hair, absorbed in my sea-deep mirror, ready to sink into bed and join my love in woolen fleeces.
-But then -shouts, [Strophe B] battle orders, Troy impaled by war cries: "Ooh-rah, Greeks!
-Will you storm these hills with fire, secure your target, and get home?"
-(930) Wearing only a thin nightgown a simple girl, I left my love to plead in vain at Artemis' shrine- My husband dead, I was bound [Antistrophe B] in chains and yanked to sea. my city recedes as the Greeks set sail Severing me forever from home, I sank into fathomless grief.
-(940) Helen, lovely but two-faced, and her vile cowhand Paris.
+Mists of sleep soothed our eyes

+after thanksgiving sacrifice and dance.

+In our bed, my husband slept soundly-

+his spear at last retired to its peg-

+unaware of ships at our shores

+the Greeks disgorging on Ilium Troy.

+[Strophe B]

+I was braiding my hair, absorbed in my sea-deep mirror, ready to sink into bed and join my love in woolen fleeces.
+But then -shouts,

+battle orders, Troy impaled

+by war cries: Ooh-rah, Greeks!
+(930)

+Will you storm these hills with fire,

+secure your target, and get home?

+[Antistrophe B]

+Wearing only a thin nightgown like a simple girl, I left my love to plead in vain at Artemis' shrine- My husband dead, I was bound

+in chains and yanked to sea.

+my city recedes as the Greeks set sail Severing me forever from home, I sank into fathomless grief.

+(940)

+[Epode]

+Helen, lovely but two-faced, and her vile cowhand Paris.
 Damn them both to hell!

-[Epode] I am ruined, wrenched from my own native land by their foul marriage-defiling bed.
+I am ruined, wrenched from my own native land by their foul marriage-defiling bed.

 O headwinds, over the black waves shackle the whore at sea.
-(950) May she never see home.
+May she never see home.

+(950)

+POLYMESTOR

-POLYMESTOR My dearest Hecuba, wife of my late friend [Scene 9] Priam!
+My dearest Hecuba, wife of my late friend

+Priam!
 How I pity you and your ruined Troy.

 And now your precious Polyxena-dead-it's just too much.

 Oh, what can we count on in this life?
 Nothing, I say!

 Not reputation or good fortune.
 The gods make it all pitch and yaw, back and forth, until we're seasick and confused enough to worship them.

-But what help is any of this with your loss?
-But what help is any of this with your loss?
-(960) Are you bothered I haven't been to visit you before now?
+But what help (960)

+is any of this with your loss?

+Are you bothered I haven't been to visit you before now?
 I came here as fast as I could, Hecuba.
 It just so happened that I was inland, seeing about Thracian business, when you arrived here.
-As a matter of fact, I was just setting out to see you when your servant arrived and gave me your message HECUBA I'm mortified in this state to look on you, Polymestor.
+As a matter of fact, I was just setting out to see you when your servant arrived and gave me your message HECUBA I'm mortified for you to see me in this state, Polymestor.
 I've fallen so low since we last met.
-I'm too ashamed now (970) to look you in the eye.
+I'm too ashamed now to look you in the eye.
 So don't think of it as hostility toward you, Polymestor.
 Besides, it's not customary for a woman to meet a man's gaze.